 2017 Initiation of First-Ever Double-Blind Phase IIb/III Randomized Clinical Trial for Fungal Mycetoma in Sudan to Evaluate the Efficacy of Fosravuconazole in Collaboration with DNDi and the Khartoum University Mycetoma Research Center

 In 2014, Professor Fahal (the Khartoum University Mycetoma Research Center in Sudan) and others reported that ravuconazole showed potent activity against Madurella mycetomatis, the pathogen that causes eumycetoma.
 In 2015, we entered into an agreement to proceed with the clinical development of fosravuconazole as a potential new treatment of eumycetoma, which is a fungal form of mycetoma with high unmet medical need.
 In 2017, DNDi and the Khartoum University Mycetoma Research Center initiated the first-ever double-blind Phase IIb/III randomized clinical trial for eumycetoma in Sudan to evaluate the efficacy of fosravuconazole.
 The results were presented at an international conference in 2022.
-Currently, we are engaging in discussions regarding registration with the regulatory authorities (National Medicines and Poisons Board) in Sudan.
+Currently, preparation for regulatory filing to the regulatory authorities

 2022 Signed “Kigali Declaration”